jfrog/SwampUp2024/JFTD 110 Software Supply Chain Platform Automation/README.md

     - Is the Artifactory reverse proxy configured to accept a client certificate (y/n) [n]?: ``n``

-Use the newly created configuration:
+3.Use the newly created configuration:

 ```bash
 jf config use swampup
 ```
-Health Check
+4.Health Check

 Verify the connection to your JFrog instance: